Oxbridge Re (OXBR)

 Share Repurchases

-- There is no readily available information indicating significant share repurchase programs by Oxbridge Re over the last 3-5 years.
+No information is available regarding share repurchases or authorized share repurchase programs by Oxbridge Re Holdings Limited over the last 3-5 years.

 Share Issuance

-- In February 2025, Oxbridge Re Holdings Limited entered into a securities purchase agreement to sell 705,884 ordinary shares in a registered direct offering and issued unregistered Series A and Series B Warrants in a concurrent private placement, collectively generating approximately $3 million in gross proceeds.
+- On February 24, 2025, Oxbridge Re Holdings Limited entered into a securities purchase agreement with an institutional investor to sell 705,884 ordinary shares in a registered direct offering and issue unregistered Series A and Series B Warrants in a concurrent private placement, with estimated gross proceeds of approximately $3 million.

 Inbound Investments